SamBrooksh/NWNSamMod/Plan.md

 # Mystic Theruge
 # TODO
-Add all necessary files (Skill list, feat list, bonus feat list, Package list), TLK Entries (Name, plural, etc) Design Abilities - Maybe make the divine/arcane spells manually at a higher level and make it so that the class gets access to them?
+Add all necessary files (Skill list, bonus feat list, Package list, prereqs), TLK Entries (feat/description) Design Abilities - Maybe make the divine/arcane spells manually at a higher level and make it so that the class gets access to them?

 ### Prerequisites